jluttine/jluttine.github.io/posts/blog-with-jupyter-ipython-notebook-and-nikola.md

     source virtualenvwrapper.sh

-Then crea
+Create (and activate) a virtual environment:

     mkdir -p /path/to/blog
     mkvirtualenv --system-site-packages -a /path/to/blog blog

-Install NumPy, SciPy, Matplotlib and Pandoc using the package manager of your system.
-Install Nikola to your virtual environment with some useful extra
+Install NumPy, SciPy, Matplotlib and Pandoc using the package manager of your system (or use, for instance, Anaconda).
+Install Nikola to your virtual environment with some useful extra packages:
-packages:

     pip install nikola[extras]

 # Create the site

-Assuming you are in the directory of your blog, initialize Nikola there:
+Assuming that you are in the directory of your blog project, initialize Nikola:

     nikola init .